What is Carpal Tunnel Syndrome?

 The symptoms of carpal tunnel syndrome can clear up by themselves, especially if you cut down on the activities that cause you to grip hard or bend your wrists.

 A wrist splint will also help to relieve carpal tunnel syndrome, as by keeping your wrists straight this will relieve the pressure on the median nerve.

-The OPPO Wrist Splint (code 1082) is recommended for carpal tunnel syndrome, as well as for post traumatic use and any weak or overstressed wrists.
+The OPPO Wrist Splint is recommended for carpal tunnel syndrome, as well as for post traumatic use and any weak or overstressed wrists.

-The splint includes a spoon stay which can be removed as healing progresses, and can be worn on either the right or left hand.
+The splint helps to keep the wrist straight, and includes a spoon stay which can be removed as healing progresses.
+It can be worn on either the left or right hand.

 The splint is designed with the ideal thickness neoprene rubber layer sandwiched between tough cotton and nylon laminates.
 This helps to keep the wrist warm which helps accelerate the healing process and relieve pain.